 Here is another Shirakiku product that I got to try.
 It’s one of my favorites.
 I absolutely loved these matcha “M&M’s”!

-I found another awesome item from downtown Chicago’s Hmart: the Matcha Baum (抹茶バウム)!
-Check out my review on my blog!
+I found another awesome item from downtown Chicago’s Hmart: this Matcha Baum Cake (抹茶バウム)!

 This was my indecisive attempt at building my own cone.
 It’s a matcha and black sesame ice cream swirl on a custard stuffed taiyaki with strawberry drizzle, rock candy and mochi skewer.